MonkilaTECHNOLOGIE/block-chain-chat-app/README.md

 # blockchain-chat-app
-Simple Ethereum blockchain app for messaging and ether sending between Ganache addresses.
+Simple Ethereum blockchain chat app for messaging and ether sending between Ganache addresses.

 ## Deploy
 You first need to run Ganache on localhost:7545, install metamask in the browser, install dependencies and finally fire the react server.